mikaelmattsson/mikaelmattsson.github.io/_posts/2015-04-10-update-bash-mac-osx.md

 {% endhighlight %}

-Thats it.
+Thats it!
 Now close terminal and boot the machine.
 You're now running the latest version of Bash.
-Happy hacking!
+Happy hacking.